-- In order to withdraw to below twelve semester hours, the full-time student must meet with the Academic Advisor who will sign a withdrawal form and, if approved, provide a rationale for the approval. - 2.
-An LRC student must consult with the Learning Specialist. - 3.
-The student must meet with the instructor, who must sign the form. - 4.
+- 1. In order to withdraw to below twelve semester hours, the full-time student must meet with the Academic Advisor who will sign a withdrawal form and, if approved, provide a rationale for the approval. - 2.
+The student must meet with the instructor, who must sign the form. - 3.
 The student must then sign the withdrawal form, indicating that s/he has read the above policy and understands the implications on housing, athletic participation, and financial aid status.

-- 5. A resident student wanting to remain in campus housing must, at the same time as preparing the withdrawal form, get written permission from the Dean of Students.
-That letter will accompany the withdrawl form when delivered to the Registrar's Office for recording. - 6.
-The decision will be copied to the Director of the LRC, Dean of Students, Director of Academic Advising and, as necessary, the Director of Financial Aid, the Academic Advisor, and the Bursar.
+- 4. A resident student wanting to remain in campus housing must, at the same time as preparing the withdrawal form, get written permission from the Dean of Students.
+That letter will accompany the withdrawl form when delivered to the Registrar's Office for recording. - 5.
+The decision will be copied to the Dean of Students, Director of Academic Advising and, as necessary, the Director of Financial Aid, the Academic Advisor, and the Bursar.